gracelang/language/spec.md

         var h is readable, writable    // Public access and assignment }

-### No Private Fields
+### No Private Attributes

-Some other languages support “private fields”, which are available only to an object itself, and not to clients or inheritors.
-Grace does not have private fields; all fields can be accessed from subobjects.
+Some other languages support “private attributes”, which are available only to an object itself, and not to clients or inheritors.
+Grace does not have private fields or methods; all can be accessed from subobjects.
-However, the parameters and temporary variables of methods that return fresh objects can be used to obtain an effect similar to privacy.
+However, identifiers from outer scopes can be used to obtain an effect similar to privacy.

 #### Examples